Best General Liability Insurance Companies for Small Businesses in Utah

 3.99

-Digital-first platform offers hourly, daily and monthly coverage options ideal for gig workers, freelancers, project-based businesses and seasonal operations in Utah who don’t need year-round policies.
+Digital-first platform offers hourly, daily and monthly coverage options ideal for gig workers, freelancers and project-based or seasonal businesses that don't need year-round policies

 To do this, we evaluated over 20,000 business profiles, more than 1,000 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve Utah businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across categories of affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to Utah, see our full methodology.

 95%